Recommended college tablets for textbooks and note taking.

 The majority of tablets released these days are meant for completing routine tasks.
 However, certain tablets are designed precisely for work-related assignments.
 These are 2-in-1 computers that may be turned either into a tablet or a laptop.
-A tablet is transformed into a laptop once you connect the keyboard.
+A tablet with USB ports is transformed into a laptop once you connect the keyboard.
 Such models are typically Windows-based, and we suggest them as the best tablets for college students and businesspeople who require versatility from their devices for work.
 2-in-1 computers are on par with fully-functional laptops but cost less, so a student and generally any user on a tight budget can afford it.

 Tablets suffer from being fragile, less comfortable to hold and carry compared to smartphones, and typically have fewer ports than a laptop.